 It’s easy to blend into the crowd at work.
-The majority of workers choose to settle for mediocrity and anonymity; especially if they work in a large or virtual work environment.
+The majority of workers choose to settle for mediocrity and anonymity, especially if they work in a large or virtual work environment.
 It’s much easier to go to work every day and contribute just enough to meet your job’s requirements than it is to leave a lasting impression on your coworkers through personal goals for work.

-Do not settle for mediocrity and do not settle for anonymity.
-Dream big and stand out from the crowd.
-Here are 15 personal goals for your work to help you stand out from your coworkers and lead a successful career.
+To not settle for mediocrity or anonymity, start achieving your goals and stand out from the crowd.
+Here are 18 examples of goals for work to help you stand out from your coworkers and lead a successful career.

 Use your awareness of your weaknesses to identify areas of improvement.
-By practising your self-awareness in these areas, you will demonstrate an ability to self regulate your development and growth.
+By practicing your self-awareness in these areas, you will demonstrate an ability to self-regulate your development and growth.

 Take a moment and reflect on how hard you worked to get where you are today.